 The colours chosen may also increase the contrast to a specific background.
 White outer bars often produce a good contrast to forest or rock as background, whereas black may be preferred when the sky or horizon is the background.

 Shapes

-Many nations use non-rectangular shapes for the daymark.
-T shape of front and rear daymark are mirrored.
+Many nations use non-rectangular shapes for the daymark. in some cases theThe shape of front and rear daymark are mirrored.
 Some nations use stripes in 'nun-shape' and some nations use equilateral triangles.